About the Program

 Getting the most out of an educational experience is a top priority for students, teachers and parents.
 South Plains College recognizes the importance of allowing highly motivated students the opportunity to earn college credit while still in high school.

 South Plains College has identified a number of courses which may be taken for dual credit.
-Dual Credit students take core courses commonly required for any bachelor's degree program at most universities.
-Academic credit received at South Plains College is fully transferable to Texas public universities.
+Dual Credit students can take core courses commonly required for any bachelor's degree program at most universities.
+Additionally, academic credit received at South Plains College is fully transferable to Texas public universities.
 For a complete listing of available academic and career/technical course offerings, please contact a counselor from one of the high schools listed on the Dual Credit High School Partners page or click the links below.

 Enrollment in Dual Credit Courses